How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 €500-1,000 express air shipping (100 kg).

-Vietnam Free Trade Agreement With EU
+Vietnam Free Trade Agreement With the EU

 The European Union (EU) and Vietnam signed a landmark Free Trade Agreement (EVFTA) in 2019, officially entering into force in August 2020.
 This comprehensive agreement has opened doors for extensive trade between the two regions, fostering economic growth and creating exciting business opportunities.